-In XVIIth century the most famous of musketeers , Charles de Batz , known as d'Artagnan, leaves his home country , the Gers , to cross France .
+In XVIIth century the most famous musketeer, Charles de Batz , known as d'Artagnan, left his region (Gers) , to cross France .

-D’Artagnan is in charge of Louis XIV’s safety on the road to Saint-Jean-de-Luz where the King will married Maria Theresa, the infanta of Spain.
+D’Artagnan was in charge of Louis XIV’s safety on the road to Saint-Jean-de-Luz where the King was going to meet his bride-to-be Maria Theresa, the infanta of Spain.

-Florence Castarède, proud member of the Mousquetaires D'Armagnac's company, took part in many events, in France and internationally.
+Florence Castarède, proud member of the Mousquetaires D'Armagnac's company, took part in many events, in France and abroad.

 Je certifie avoir l'âge légal requis par la législation sur l'alcool dans mon pays de résidence pour visiter le site.

 To enter this site, you must be of legal drinking age in your country of residence.